mshoush/RL-prescriptive-monitoring/README.md

                                      ./runAll.sh
                                      ./test_results.sh <datasetName> <resultsDir>
                                      ./run_all_resources.sh <datasetName>

-* Collect results according to RQ1 by running the following script and replace dataname with "bpic2012" or "bpic2017".
+* Collect results according to RQ1 by running the following notebook:

-                                     python  plot_EQ1.py <dataname>
+                                     plot_all_resources.ipynb

-* Collect results according to EQ2 by running the following "plot_EQ2.ipynb" notebook.
+* Collect results according to RQ2 by running the following notebook:

+                                     plot_all_resources.ipynb